-While the current weather is relatively mild, ice and snow will no doubt soon make an appearance.
-It’s important both employers and employees know what they’re required to do by health and safety Law, to minimise the likelihood of trips and slips occuring.
+Thanks to “the beast from the east”, Britain has been covered with thick snow and ice over the past few days.
+It’s important that both employers and employees know what they’re required to do by health and safety Law, to minimise the likelihood of trips and slips occuring.

 In this post, we’re going to cover the relevant Legislation for employers and employees, steps to take to reduce risk and how to plan for the winter months.

 There is a myth that not gritting your paths and car parks is better from a civil liability point of view than gritting.